 Abraham called the place “the mountain where God is seen” (Genesis 22:14), and it was where he entered the covenant with God – an event marking the beginning of the special Jewish relationship with the Divine.
 So it was only fitting that many years later the Jewish Temple would be built on this holy ground, officially representing the continuation of the unique relationship between God and the Jewish people.

-The Temple was where Jewish worship took place as led by the Priests and Levites, such as holiday services and sacrifices, until its destruction by the Roman army in 70 CE.
+The Holy Temple was where Jewish worship took place as led by the Priests and Levites, such as holiday services and sacrifices, until its destruction by the Roman army in 70 CE.
 It also contained an inner chamber called the “Holy of Holies” that was believed to contain God’s presence – the closest one could get to the Divine, accessible only to the High Priest once a year on Yom Kippur, and the most sacred place on earth.

 Due to the importance of the Temple, Jerusalem had also become the religious, cultural, and political center of Jewish life.